-- Location: Western Bohemia, approximately 130 km west of Prague in Czech Republic.
+- Location: Western Bohemia, approximately 130 km west of Prague in the Czech Republic.

 - Significance: Popular for its hot springs

 - Best Time to Visit: In every season, Karlovy Vary stands out with distinctive seasonal features

 - How to Reach: You can fly to Prague and from there take a bus to the town of Karlovy Vary.
 The journey takes about two hours.
 There is an airport at Karlovy Vary but the only scheduled flights are from Moscow and St Petersburg for time being.

 - Nearest Airport: Karlovy Vary Airport

 The town of Karlovy Vary is a class apart from the rest of the Czech Republic.
 It’s the underground network of hot and cold mineral springs that have made the place one of the largest spa treatment centers in Europe.
 This picturesque town was founded in 1370 by the Holy Roman Emperor Charles IV.
 Karlovy Vary is historically known for its 13 main hot springs, around 300 smaller springs and the warm-water Teplí¡ River.
 In the 19th century, the town became a popular tourist hub, especially for international celebrities who choose this place for a spa treatment.
 The town has also gained importance for the Karlovy Vary International Film Festival and the noted Czech liqueur Karlovarskí¡ Becherovka.